Restoring Life-Giving Water to Chiwaukee Prairie

 Starting in January 2019, TNC launched a major restoration effort to remove the invasive trees and brush, restore wetlands and a more natural surface and groundwater flow, and replant the land to native prairie grasses and wildflowers.

-“We plan to improve or restore about 75 acres of wetland habitat and another 75 acres of former prairie and oak savanna on the higher ground,” says Stephanie Judge, TNC land protection specialist who is leading the restoration effort.
-“Once the ground is frozen, we will start removing the invasive and undesirable trees and shrubs.
-Eventually we’ll fill the ditches and disable the drain tiles to restore the natural flow of groundwater from our lands east to the State Natural Area.”
+“We plan to improve or restore about 75 acres of wetland habitat and another 75 acres of former prairie and oak savanna on the higher ground,” says Stephanie Judge, TNC conservation project manager who is leading the restoration effort.
+“Over the last two winters, we removed most of the site’s invasive and undesirable trees and shrubs.
+Most recently, we filled the site’s ditches and installed water control structures on the drain tile network to restore the natural flow of groundwater from our lands east to the State Natural Area.
+We’re now nurturing newly-seeded prairies and preparing to plant additional areas this coming winter.”

-The restoration will also stop the excessive flow of nutrient-laden storm water runoff from this site through its ditch and drain tile network.
-Instead, the changes we make will capture and keep more of the water on this property, allowing it to infiltrate into the ground, replenishing the supply of groundwater.
-This will increase the supply of clean drinking water for people and feed the springs that are vital to the health of the adjoining Chiwaukee Prairie State Natural Area.
+As the restoration matures, the land will offer more and more habitat for monarch butterflies and other pollinators through reestablishment of native prairie cover.
+These pollinators help ensure the human food supply and the native plants they rely on also help to keep more water on this property, allowing it to infiltrate into the ground, replenishing the supply of groundwater.
+This will increase the supply of clean drinking water for people, ease flooding downstream and feed the springs that are vital to the health of the adjoining Chiwaukee Prairie State Natural Area.